 One example: Your bank makes you a small loan, which you use to purchase a CD.
 The bank holds the CD, and you make monthly payments.
 At the end of your loan, you own the CD.
-Your gain: a small nest egg, plus a record of good credit.
+Your gain: a new item, plus a record of good credit.

 The price: any fees and interest you pay on the loan.

 Paying for money you don’t need can be counterproductive—the point of good credit is to save money—so reserve this step as a last resort.
 If you use it, look for low rates, minimal fees and a lender that reports good behavior.

 If you don’t want to use a credit card to build credit, there are a few other options to consider.
 When you pay your rent each month, it typically isn’t reported, however, those payments could help boost your credit score.

 A service offered by Experian allows individuals who rent from a landlord or property management company (that does not already report data) to sign up through a rent payment service working with Experian RentBureau.
 This service allows rent payments to be collected electronically while having the ability to report your rental payment history to Experian RentBureau.